Time travel movies fascinate us.

 Thankfully Warner Bros allowed the film to keep the time loop element, and many people consider it one of the best action films of the 2010s, an assessment we concur with.
 Edge of Tomorrow is a tremendous cinematic accomplishment for the way it balances humor, incredible sci-fi special effects, action, and stellar acting performances with a refreshingly clever screenplay.

-Time travel in the film is facilitated by a super organism alien that is so advance it has a different understanding of time as well as the ability to traverse it.
+Time travel in the film is facilitated by a super organism alien that is so advanced it has a different understanding of time as well as the ability to traverse it.
 When Tom Cruise’s character kills a special breed of this alien, the chemical-blood element seeps into his body giving him the ability to repeat time as well.
-The film does not fixate much on the mechanics or physics of how this works but as a result it feels believable enough.
+The film does not fixate much on the mechanics or physics of how this works but as a result, it feels believable enough.

 Predestination reaches into the core of the paradoxes inherent in the very idea of time travel.
 It stars Ethan Hawke as a temporal agent with the ability to inhabit time loops and to stop crimes before they happen.
 In the process of sending Hawke’s character back to 1970 in an attempt to avert a 1975 attack by a character known as the Fizzle Bomber…then back to the 1960s…and then forward to the 1980s… it becomes unclear whether or not Hawke’s character and those of several other prominent players are actually the same person.
 In the process, time-travel quandaries such as the Predestination Paradox, the Bootstrap Paradox, the Temporal Paradox, and the Let’s Kill Hitler Paradox are all explored.
 A review on Astronomy Trek states, “this cerebral sci-fi thriller navigates through multiple twists of fate as the story’s tragic key character is gradually revealed to be [a] self-created entity trapped within a closed loop in time.”